-- View details: Select the request and the details display on the right of the page. - selected requests.
+- View details: Select the request and the details display on the right of the page. - Approve one or more request: Select the requests.
+Then, click of to approve all the selected requests.
 Optionally, enter a comment. - Deny one or more request: Select the requests.
 Then, click to deny all the selected requests.
-Optionally, enter a comment. - Change the columns that display: Click \square and select the columns you want to see. - Search: For more information, see Search box on page 67.
+Optionally, enter a comment. - ullet Change the columns that display: Click lacktriangle and select the columns you want to see. - Search: For more information, see Search box on page 112.

-\square (desktop client) To approve or deny a sessions request
+(desktop client) To approve or deny a sessions request